 If you wish, you may block the sale of the extras.
 Please call the cafeteria and we will add a "no extras" message to your child's cash register display.
-This will allow you to plan prepayments and be confident that he/she is purchasing only a lunch from the account.
+This will allow you to plan prepayments and be confident that they are purchasing only lunch from the account.
 Be aware that the message is for the current school year only.
 When the file is transferred to a new grade, the message will be overwritten.
 You must request the "no extras" message each year.